Settlement between Epstein, Prince Andrew accuser now public

 NEW YORK (AP) — A previously sealed $500,000 lawsuit settlement in 2009 between Jeffrey Epstein and an American woman that Prince Andrew claims protects him from an ongoing lawsuit was made public Monday.

-The deal between Epstein and Virginia Roberts, now known as Virginia Giuffre, contained a paragraph that said it protects anyone “who could have been included as a potential defendant” from lawsuits filed by Giuffre.
+The deal between Epstein and Virginia Roberts, now known as Virginia Giuffre, contained a paragraph that said it protects anyone “who could have been included as a potential defendant” from being sued by Giuffre.

+Attorney Andrew Brettler, representing the prince, has told a Manhattan federal court judge that the agreement “releases Prince Andrew and others from any purported liability arising from the claims Ms. Giuffre asserted against Prince Andrew here.”

-In August, Giuffre sued the prince, saying he had sexually assaulted her multiple times when she was 17.
+In August, Giuffre sued the prince, saying he had sexually assaulted her multiple times in 2001 when she was 17.

+The prince’s lawyers have challenged the lawsuit on multiple grounds, saying “Andrew never sexually abused or assaulted Giuffre.
+He unequivocally denies Giuffre’s false allegations against him.”

+They also wrote that Giuffre sued Andrew “to achieve another payday at his expense and at the expense of those closest to him.
+Epstein’s abuse of Giuffre does not justify her public campaign against Prince Andrew.”

+Oral arguments over the request to dismiss the lawsuit without a trial are scheduled for Tuesday.

-The prince maintains assaults never happened and his lawyers have challenged the lawsuit on multiple grounds, including by saying she has lived most of the past two decades in Australia and can’t accurately claim to be a resident of Colorado, where her mother lives.
-Oral arguments were scheduled to occur Tuesday over the challenge.
+Recently, the lawyers have said Giuffre should be disallowed from suing because she has lived most of the past two decades in Australia and can’t accurately claim to be a resident of Colorado, where her mother lives.

+Judge Lewis A. Kaplan has rejected an attempt by the lawyers to halt progression of the lawsuit and to subject Giuffre to a deposition over the issue of where she is a resident.

 In late 2019, Prince Andrew told BBC Newsnight that he never had sex with Giuffre, saying, “It didn’t happen.”